cs221-s23/cs221-s23.github.io/_assignments/lab08.md

 ## Rubric

+1. We will use autograder to test lab08 as follows:
+    1. 48 pts for returning the default index page given above
-1. 50 pts for using `poll()` correctly (graded manually)
+    1. 48 pts for returning the not-found page given above
-1. 50 pts for correctly interpreting an HTTP GET method (graded by autograder)
+    1. 1 pt each for successfully starting and stopping the server